Digital currency hardware wallets and the essence of money: The sophistry of dual-offline payments

-CBDC can certainly address problems associated with the systematic decline in the set of available options for consumers to access cash and the increasing tendency for merchants to refuse payments in cash at the point of sale.
-Users can load bearer wallets with the help of a personal device with network access, as well as via facilities provided by banks or ATM networks.
-Consumers can use bearer wallets in-person, to interface with point of sale devices in the same manner that they use debit cards or other custodial payment mechanisms today.
-Such payments can be considered ``offline'' both in the sense that they are in-person and in the sense that that the bearer wallets themselves do not require Internet connections.
+CBDC can certainly address problems associated with the systematic decline in the set of available options for consumers to access cash and the increasing tendency for merchants to avoid payments in cash at the point of sale.
+Users can load non-custodial wallets with the help of a personal device with network access, as well as via facilities provided by banks or ATM networks.
+Consumers can use non-custodial wallets in-person, to interface with point of sale devices in the same manner that they use debit cards or other custodial payment mechanisms today.
+Such payments can be considered ``offline'' both in the sense that they are in-person and in the sense that that the non-custodial wallets themselves do not require Internet connections.
+We refer to such payment scenarios as \textit{single-offline}, because only one of the counterparties to a transaction has access to third parties via a network or other means of connectivity.
+Single-offline payments include in-person EMV card payments via POS systems and therefore constitute a significant share of the payments that have replaced cash payments in the retail payments sector over the past twenty years.